 Computer Engineering is the only degree that does not require MATH1081; though it has many mandatory physics courses to ensure everyone has fun.
 Please note that you don’t have to complete some of these courses in your first-year; double degree students will find it particularly difficult to figure out their structure to fit them all, but it is still highly recommended that you take at least ⅔ of each COMP and MATH courses in your first year.

+But what courses am I taking?
 Though the mandatory overlapping courses will eat up most of your first-year credits, there are still key distinctions to be made between the different degrees.

 CS is a heavily software-focused degree that actually comes with a lot of flexibility due to it having more gen-eds (electives not in CSE), and free electives (electives from any faculty), compared to the three other degrees.
 This means that if you are interested in having the option to study a wider range of content - whether that be philosophy, languages, more comp courses, or anything else - CS is quite a good fit for your academic pursuits.
 All the other degrees in CSE have a very rigid structure without much room at all for academic freedom which could leave you slightly unsatisfied.
 CS is also the only degree without an honours attached on the end, making it a three-year degree.
 However, it is very common to see students deliberately taking less courses in a year (called underloading), so as to delay their degree and squeeze the most out of the uni experience.